Brown Sugar Rubbed Beer Can Roasted Turkey

 - In a large stock pot, bring water to a boil over medium-high heat.

 - Add next ten ingredients in order listed.
 Grab turkey by legs and carefully lower into pot until submerged in brine.
 Remove from heat.
 When brine is no longer hot, move turkey in brine to fridge.
 Do these steps two days before Thanksgiving to allow turkey to absorb all flavors from brine.

 - On Thanksgiving Day, preheat oven to 325°F.

-- Place turkey on a platter or curving board.
+- Place turkey on a platter or carving board.
 Remove as much excess fat from drippings collected in roasting pan.
-Melt butter in a sauce pan over medium heat.
+Melt butter in a saucepan over medium heat.
 Using a whisk, mix in flour.

 - Cook for 1 minute or until flour is toasted.
 Slowly add rendered pan juices, a little at a time, while whisking constantly to prevent lumps from forming.
 Cook until gravy is thickened to desired consistency.